Chart Color Schemes

 Ropes Crossing features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.6% of all households, including 55.1% couples with children, 16.6% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 15.4%, with lone person households at 14.1% and group households making up 1.0% of the total.
-The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.7.
+Family households account for 84.6% of all households, including 55.1% couples with children, 16.6% couples without children, and 12.1% single parent families.
+Non-family households constitute the remaining 15.4%, with lone person households at 14.1% and group households comprising 1.0%.
+The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households